 Meanwhile, whip up the Lemon Dressing that will dress the pasta salad.
 First add 1/4 cup lemon juice and lots of salt and pepper into a food processor or bowl, then add 1 teaspoon honey, and 1 clove garlic (minced if you’re going the bowl/whisk route).
 Process or whisk while slowly drizzling in 1/2 cup extra virgin olive oil.

-In a large bowl add 1-1/2 cups grape or cherry tomatoes, cut in half.
-I can’t wait ’til I can pluck these babies right off the vines in my garden.
-Last summer I planted 2 Sweet 100 plants and was harvesting 20+ super-sweet cherry tomatoes PER DAY at the height of the season!
+Next, to a large bowl add 1-1/2 cups grape or cherry tomatoes cut in half.
+I can’t wait until I can pluck these babies right off the vines in my garden.
+Last summer I planted two Sweet 100 plants and was harvesting 20+ super-sweet cherry tomatoes PER DAY at the height of the season!

 Next add 1/4 cup pitted kalamata olives, sliced into rings.